dhirajdhande19/Delta-Demo/README.md

-# Delta-Demo
+# delta-demo
-this is my demo respo for sigma 6
+This is my demo respo for sigma 6 .